Norman-Potts/Two-Dimensional-Array-Manipulation/README.md

 # Two-Dimensional-Array-Manipulation
-Two dimensional array usage example.
+A two dimensional array usage example.

 Reads a file and loads data into a 2D array.
 The 2D array is used to produce a summary report.
 The report contains: